Mr-sB/TinyCSV/README.md

 | commons | double quotes | multiline |
 | :-----: | :-----------: | :-------: |
 |    √    |       √       |     √     |
 * You can choose whether to support multiline cells.
+Default is support.

 ## Usage
 More examples can be found in the TinyCSV.Example.